 Aggressive Medical Malpractice Lawyers In Washington, D.C.
 And Baltimore, Maryland

-With more than three decades of successful experience, the legal team at Schochor, Federico and Staton, P.A. protects the rights of injured clients and fights to achieve top compensation on your behalf.
+With more than three decades of successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. protects the rights of injured clients and fights to achieve top compensation on your behalf.
 Contact us today to schedule a free consultation.